fredericbonnet/helena/docs/src/helena-dialect/basic-commands.spec.md

 - ✅ invalid `command`

-  Only named commands are supported, hence the `command` argument must have a valid string representation.
+  The `command` argument must either be a command value or have a valid string representation.

 - ✅ unknown command